eldipa/book-of-gehn/posts/z3/2021-04-29-Blending-Whisky.md

 What about the restrictions of each recipe?

-It would be wonderful to put something like this which it is a literal translation of the problem into inequalities:
+It would be wonderful to put something like this that it is a literal translation of the problem into inequalities:

 ```tex;mathjax